 - A- Miscellaneous revenue is expected to remain consistent with prior years. - B-Middlesex Centre has been receiving steady increases in OMPF funding annually since 2016, except for a decrease in 2023.
 The expectation is that this grant would decline which is the trend in Ontario, however, Middlesex Centre's is slowly increasing. - C-Decrease in permit revenue due to expected decrease in building permits as a result of the economic downturn in 2023, 2024 and into 2025. - D-This revenue comes from growth and the increase in new homes being built in prior years.
 Supplementary property tax revenue has historically been increasing substantially from what was planned in 2016 due to the building boom in Middlesex Centre from 2018 to 2022.
 However, with the economy slowing down, staff have decreased the budget from the prior year. - E-Salary & Benefits year-over-year increase due to an increase in new staff at Middlesex Centre, the cost-of-living increase of 2% and the changes in the paid-on-call firefighters our pay structure following the pay grid review in 2024. - F-As provided by the OPP.
-The OPP costs increased substantially in 2025 over the prior year due to the settlement of their union contract.
+The OPP costs originally increased substantially in 2025 over the prior year due to the settlement of their union contract, however on November 29, 2024, the Municipality received updated OPP costs for 2025 which are slightly more than the increased outlined in our LRFP.

 - G-Sub-contract is under the estimated amount in 2025 due to the four master plans being completed in 2024.
-In addition, more work is being done in-house by our operation teams. - H-Insurance rates have steadily been increasing year over year, therefore in 2023, staff went to market and completed RFP for insurance services.
+In addition, more work is being done in-house by our operation teams. - H-Insurance rates have steadily been increasing year over year.
+Therefore in 2023, staff went to market and completed an RFP for insurance services.
 This review resulted in a significant decrease in our insurance premiums for 2024 with no loss to coverage.
-However, premium costs increased substantially for 2025. - I-Building repairs and maintenance are expected to decrease in 2025, however, equipment repairs and maintenance are expected to increase. - J-Office supply costs have decreased due to staff's focus on cutting costs. - K- User fees have increased over the projected amount due to growth.
+However, premium costs increased substantially for 2025. - I- Building repairs and maintenance are expected to decrease in 2025; however, equipment repairs and maintenance are expected to increase. - J-Office supply costs have decreased due to staff's focus on cutting costs. - K- User fees have increased over the projected amount due to growth.
 This growth directly impacts the revenue in our water, wastewater and stormwater accounts. - L- Natural gas and hydro rates are expected to increase in 2025, however, with the municipality's focus on saving on energy projects throughout the municipality, the 2025 costs are expected to decrease. - M- Increase in water costs is due to an increase in the rates for 2025.